Stephanie Wilson (executive)

 Stephanie Lin Wilson (née Wooley, formerly Angelini, born May 25, 1957), CFRE is an American theatre director, arts advocate, and non-profit fundraiser.
-She served as a commissioner for the City of Thousand Oaks Cultural Affairs Commission until 2020, now serves on the City of Simi Valley Cultural Affairs Commission, and is the artistic director of Gold Coast Performing Arts Association.
-She was recently the Deputy Director of the New West Symphony.
+She served as a commissioner for the City of Thousand Oaks Cultural Affairs Commission until 2020, and now serves on the City of Simi Valley Cultural Affairs Commission.
+She is the managing director of Will Geer Theatricum Botanicum and the artistic director of the Gold Coast Performing Arts Association.
+She was recently the deputy director of the New West Symphony.

-As a Los Angeles based theatre producer, Wilson has been active for over 40 years, earning several awards for her Equity theater productions and her work in the non-profit community.
+As a Los Angeles-based theatre producer, Wilson has been active for over 40 years, earning several awards for her Equity theater productions and her work in the non-profit community.
 Her productions have been nominated for two Ovation Awards.

 Early life

 Born in Los Angeles to Hollywood production designer Peter Wooley and singer Linda Wooley, Wilson attended Taft High School where she was a member of the drama department and directed several plays.
 Because of her father’s career as a successful production designer, she traveled often and switched schools regularly.
 Wilson claims that she first learned the entertainment business by “stowing away in the back of her father’s car.”
-Because of this, she was able to gain employment on several film productions, notably as the stunt double for a sheep dog on the Katharine Hepburn film Olly Olly Oxen Free which her father also worked on.
+Because of this, she was able to gain employment in several film productions, notably as the stunt double for a sheepdog on the Katharine Hepburn film Olly Olly Oxen Free which her father also worked on.
 Wilson studied film theory at Sonoma State University in Northern California.